seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Of twenty men, it would dispatch you straight.

 **ROMEO**
-There is thy gold, worse poison to men’s souls,
+There is thy gold, worse poison to men's souls,
 Doing more murders in this loathsome world,
 Than these poor compounds that thou mayst not sell.
 I sell thee poison; thou hast sold me none.
 Farewell: buy food, and get thyself in flesh.
 Come, cordial and not poison, go with me
-To Juliet’s grave; for there must I use thee.
+To Juliet's grave; for there must I use thee.

 *Exeunt*

 ### SCENE II.
-Friar Laurence’s cell.
+Friar Laurence's cell.

 *Enter FRIAR JOHN*